nchoi/NewYorkTaxis/blogpost4.md

 TODO: Show image of the red/pink neighborhoods

 ## Moving Forward
 We have few goals we will make sure to accomplish before the final presentation.
 First, we plan to incorporate an animatated D3 visualization.
 Second, we plan to keep working toward a machine learning model that is an adequate predictor.
+This will either involve shifting our focus from tip percentages or incorporating new features to consider.